 Later symptoms include:

-These are all signs that the tree knows it is dying and is trying to put what little energy it has remaining into the next generation.
+These are all signs that the tree knows it is dying.
+It is frantically putting what little energy it has left into the next generation.
 Most trees affected by shade tree decline die within a few years.
 What causes shade tree decline?
-Imagine getting pummeled all day, every day.
+Imagine being pummeled all day, every day.
 Professional boxers do it, but they have strict nutritional support, medical teams, and proper hydration.
-Our trees have been getting pummeled by drought, pollution, and injury for many years.
-In addition to drought and pollution, the following injuries can contribute to shade tree decline:
+Drought, pollution, and injuries have plagued our trees for many years, but most never noticed.
+Some of the more common injuries include the following:

-The down side of shade tree decline Trees are a big investment, financially, and they take time to grow.
-They also prevent erosion, provide shade (and food), store carbon, create the oxygen we breath and filter pollutants out of the air.
+The downside of shade tree decline Trees are an investment in the future.
+They cost money and take time to grow.
+They also prevent erosion, provide shade and food, store carbon, create the oxygen we breathe, and filter pollutants out of the air.
 They provide habitat and food for many other living things, promoting biodiversity.
-As a tree begins to suffer shade tree decline, it becomes less able to defend itself against pests and diseases, and it is more likely to suffer sunburn damage, providing easy entry to borers and other insect pests.
-The bigger problem The Carnegie Institute for Science reports that California has lost an estimated 66 million trees in the last five years.
-Even if heavy rains appear, they say that won’t be enough to prevent the future loss of “tens of millions of trees” in California alone.
-They are using a type of spectrometer that analyzes the molecular composition of trees as they fly overhead.
-This amazing equipment can tell when a tree has lost too much water to recover.
-These dead and dying trees now harbor pests and diseases in epidemic proportions.
-This large-scale die off also makes it easier for invasives to get established, and they pose a major fire hazard.
-Preventing shade tree decline Prevention is much easier, and more likely to succeed, than treatment.
-If you have trees, such as birch, willow, or Japanese maple, that evolved to live in the shaded understory, or near a creek or stream, you will have to recreate those conditions to prevent shade tree decline.
-You can do this by:
+As a tree begins to suffer shade tree decline, it becomes less able to defend itself against pests and diseases, becoming more likely to suffer sunburn damage, providing easy entry to borers and other insect pests.
+The bigger problem The Carnegie Institute for Science reported that California lost more than 58 million large trees between 2011 and 2015.
+Even when heavy rains appear, the damage has already occurred, and tens of millions more trees will die.
+The strain on the trees has been too much.
+Dead and dying trees harbor pests and diseases in epidemic proportions.
+The large-scale die-off of trees also makes it easier for invasive plants to get established.
+And sick trees can be fire hazards.
+Preventing shade tree decline Prevention is much easier and more likely to succeed than treatment.
+You can help your trees stay healthy by recreating the conditions they evolved in to prevent shade tree decline.
+These tips can help you protect your trees against shade tree decline:

 Treating shade tree decline Prospects for an affected tree are not good.
-The damage has already been done and even the most diligent care may not be enough.
-If you are determined to try, these actions may save your tree, or help it to survive a little longer:
+The damage has already occurred.
+Even the most diligent care may not be enough.
+If you are determined to try, these actions may save your tree or help it to survive a little longer:

-How to irrigate trees Most trees have the majority of their roots in the top 12 to 18 inches of soil.
+How to irrigate trees Most tree roots are in the top 12 to 18 inches of soil.
 When these roots get too dried out for too long, they die.
-This reduces the amount of water available to the tree for life processes and cooling (and growing new roots).
-While it ‘feels’ right to water a little bit every day, this actually encourages shallow root development.
-Deeper roots are better protected from the elements.
-Properly irrigating trees means getting the water to a depth of at least 5 to 7 inches every 3 or 4 days, during drought.
-Before we knew better, we used to plant trees in bowl-shaped depressions that would then be filled with water.
+Fewer roots reduce the amount of water available to the tree for life processes and cooling (and growing new roots).
+Frequent, light watering encourages shallow root development.
+Deeper roots are less likely to be damaged by the elements and may access groundwater.
+Properly irrigating trees means getting the water to a depth of at least five to seven inches every three or four days during the peak of summer.
+Before we knew better, we used to plant trees in bowl-shaped depressions we would fill with water.
 Sounds good, but it’s a bad idea.
 This practice leads to crown rot and several other fungal diseases.
 Better methods include soaker hoses and irrigation rings.
-Irrigation rings can be mechanical devices, or they can simply be trenches dug around trees at the drip line.
-Fill the trench every few days during the peak of summer and your trees will thank you.
+Irrigation rings can be mechanical devices or nothing more than trenches dug around trees at the drip line.
+Fill the irrigation trench with water every few days during the peak of summer, and your trees will thank you.
 Selecting the right trees If it is too late to save your tree, invest in a reputable arborist for professional removal.
 Trees can be deadly.
 Seriously.
-Then, use the following information to select trees best suited to your microclimate (and be sure to irrigate them properly):
+Then, use the following information to select trees better suited to your microclimate:

-Fighting Mother Nature is a full-time job and, honestly, it’s mostly a waste of time.
-Rather than setting ourselves up for tons of maintenance in a never-ending battle, put the very things that occur naturally to work for you.
-There are plenty of trees and shrubs that have millions of years of evolution behind them, making them a perfect choice for a specific area.
-Plant those instead.
+Fighting Mother Nature is a full-time job, and it’s mostly a waste of time.
+Rather than setting ourselves up for tons of maintenance in a never-ending battle, put the things that occur naturally in your landscape to work for you and your trees.
+Comments are closed.

 All